radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 generation of lawyers, mechanics, teachers or whatever else.

 But why aren't many companies in our industry doing this?
 Why are we too busy, but lawyers aren't?
-Have you _seen_ what kind of hours lawyers put in?
+Have you _seen_ what kind of hours lawyers or teachers put in?

 I think that other professions are not junior-adverse because those professions have had turnover in their companies enough to learn the lesson about training